2nd Chronicles Chapter 22

 Modern: ʾAḥʾav King of Northern Israel Reign c.
 871 – c.852 BC Died 852 BC Know as a wicked king

-: for his mother was his counselor to do wickedly.
+: because his mother was his counselor to do wickedly.

-22:4 Wherefore he did evil in the sight of YAHWEH יְהֹוָה
+22:4 So he did evil in the sight of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here